 Small plastic drawers are perfect for game pieces.
 Make a label for each so you know right where to go when you’re looking for a game.
 They’re great for games with smaller boards, games like Jenga, and card games.
 To protect your card games you can use small index organizers to keep the card games separate and all in 1 box.

-Store Board Games
+11. Store Board Games in Scrapbook Paper Containers

-Hanging Closet Organizer
+12. Hanging Closet Game Organizer Ideas

 Using a hanging closet organizer can be a really great option to not having much space.
 You could use the hall closet or coat closet for this and then choose the type of hanging closet organizer that works the best in case you cannot devote a whole closet to your game room.
 Here are a few that I really like to keep games tidy: